JonathanLop1/Prueba_springboot/README.md

 ---

-## 🤝 Desarrolladores
+## 🤝 Developers

-- Arquitectura: Hexagonal (Ports & Adapters)
+- Architecture: Hexagonal (Ports & Adapters)
-- Patrones: Repository, Use Case, DTO, Builder
+- Patterns: Repository, Use Case, DTO, Builder
-- Principios: SOLID, Clean Code, DRY
+- Principles: SOLID, Clean Code, DRY

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto es un ejemplo educativo para demostración de arquitectura de microservicios.
+This project is an educational example for microservices architecture demonstration.

 ---

-## 📞 Soporte
+## 📞 Support

-Para reportar issues o sugerencias, por favor abrir un ticket en el repositorio.
+To report issues or suggestions, please open a ticket in the repository.